abhinavnautiyalDS/autostream-agentic-lead-ai/README.md

 AI captions
 ```

-When a user asks a question like:
+When a user asks:

 ```
 What is your pricing?
 ```

-The system retrieves the relevant information and provides a grounded response.
+The system retrieves relevant information and generates a response using that context.

 Benefits of RAG:

 * reduces hallucinations
-* ensures factual accuracy
+* ensures factual answers
-* keeps answers consistent with company policies
+* keeps product information consistent

 ---

 ## Lead Capture Tool

-When the system detects **high purchase intent**, it triggers a lead capture workflow.
+When high purchase intent is detected, the system initiates a **lead capture workflow**.

-The agent collects the following information:
+The chatbot collects:

-* name
+* user name
 * email
 * creator platform